 Becoming an avid reader is a dream of many.
-However, several struggle to read fast and more importantly find it difficult to retain the information.
+However, many people struggle to read fast and more importantly find it difficult to retain the information.
 Most are likely to forget what they have studied.

-When I was aspiring become a Chess GrandMaster, I had to read several books and it was essential that I remembered the information so that I could practice later on.
+When I was aspiring to become a Chess Grandmaster, I had to read a lot of books and it was essential that I remembered the information so that I could practice later on.

-- 1. Up turn Bowl – Don't have a quest to learn.
+- Upturned bowl – They are 'closed', don't have a quest to learn.
 Are critical and skeptical.
 They do not like to be taught.
-This in turn prevents them from learning and achieving greater results life.
+This, in turn, prevents them from learning and achieving greater results in life.

-- 2. Bowl with a hole – They are curious.
+- Bowl with a hole – They are curious.
 They want to learn.
-However, they do not know to retain information, causing them to forget a lot of what they have learnt in their lectures.
+However, they do not know how to retain information, causing them to forget a lot of what they have learned.

-- 3. Full Bowl – They believe that they are experts “who know everything” already.
+- Full bowl – They believe that they are experts “who know everything” already.
 They take joy in judging content rather than consuming it.

-- 4. Empty Bowl – Open to learning.
+- Empty bowl – Open to learning.
 Curious.
 Give new things a try.

-You can very well bring back this mind-set.
+You can very well bring back this mindset.
+Just say to yourself: